strblr/pegase/doc/docs/index.md

 ### Try-it out

 You can try everything out while reading this website by accessing the JS console tab.
-The `peg` tag will be directly available in your namespace.
+The `peg` tag and hooks will be directly available in your namespace.
 All other named exports from `pegase` are available as properties of `_`.
 Have fun!

 ![Console demo](/pegase/assets/images/console-demo.png)